-The Society's lending policy is subject to review at least annually and the residential mortgage book is subject to ongoing reporting in relation to its credit risk characteristics (including loan to value, loan to income, arrears, credit score profile, early delinquencies, and arrears arising from cohorts of lending).
+The Society's lending policy is subject to review at least annually and the residential mortgage book is subject to ongoing reporting to the Retail Credit Committee in relation to its credit risk characteristics (including loan to value, loan to income, arrears, credit score profile, early delinquencies, and arrears arising from cohorts of lending).

 The Society has a Prudential Risk department that monitors and reports credit risk within the residential mortgage portfolios, including stress testing.
-This team also monitors the performance of the commercial and residential investment portfolios through annual reviews and key risk management information, including borrower watchlists, arrears trends, breach reports and general market and sector specific information.
+This team also monitors the performance of the commercial and residential investment portfolios through annual reviews and key risk management information, including borrower watch lists, arrears trends, breach reports and general market and sector specific information.